IONext: Unlocking the Next Era of Inertial Odometry: Method and Architecture

-To adaptively fuse multi-scale feature maps, we introduce an input-dependent weighting mechanism.
-Each $X_j$ undergoes adaptive global average pooling to extract channel-wise statistics, followed by a 1D convolution with kernel size 1 to generate initial weights.
-A softmax activation produces the final fusion coefficients:
+To adaptively fuse multi-scale feature maps, we introduce an input-dependent weighting mechanism\cite{TransXNet}.
+For each $X_j$, we first apply adaptive global average pooling along the temporal dimension $T$ to obtain channel-wise statistics.
+A 1D pointwise convolution is then applied to expand the channel dimension and produce preliminary weights.
+A softmax activation (applied along the channel dimension) yields the final fusion coefficients:

-Here, $W_1$ is the 1D convolution weight for generating each scale's initial weighting, and $Ada_{mean}(\cdot)$ denotes adaptive average pooling.
+Here, $W_1$ is the convolution weight, and $Ada_{mean}(\cdot)$ denotes adaptive average pooling.
+The resulting $\omega_j$ is partitioned along the channel dimension into